Investor Education: DIVIDENDS

 BENEFITS OF DIVIDENDS:

-When it comes to smart investing, the ability to be defensive when the market is in downturn can ease you through turbulent times much better than most ordinary investors.
+When it comes to smart investing, the ability to be defensive when the market is in a downturn can ease you through turbulent times much better than most ordinary investors.

 You can be defensive if your portfolio includes some strong, dividend-paying companies.
 I rarely go to full cash in my account as a "last resort" because the market is down.